LucidVR/opengloves-ui/README.md

 ### This repository contains the user interface for configuration of the OpenGloves OpenVR driver.
 Find it here: https://github.com/LucidVR/opengloves-driver

-This interface edits the `default.vrsettings` file located in the driver, which is otherwise done manually.
+This interface reads the configuration keys from `default.vrsettings` specified in `../resources/settings/default.vrsettings` (relative to `src-tauri/`) to fetch the settings available (OpenVR doesn't seem to be able to do this), then fetches the user configurated settings via OpenVR.
+The `default.vrsettings` file is for default settings only, and an OpenVR Driver will look for settings found in the `steamvr.vrsettings` file, not the `default.vrsettings` the driver provides.

 This UI is **not** required for usage of the driver but is recommended for convenience.
-Written in Svelte with Electron.
+Written in Svelte with Tauri.

 ## Installation and Usage
 The UI is included in the Steam release of the driver: